petrbroz/forge-cli-utils/README.md

 > to Github releases.
 Windows binaries can be built manually by running `npm run build`
 > on a Windows system.

+### Bash auto-completion

+When using bash, use the _tools/autocomplete-bash.sh_ script to setup a simple auto-completion for the basic commands of each script: `source tools/autocomplete-bash.sh`.

 ## Examples

 ### Data Management